taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 Let me know if you find any bugs.

-# Bugs
-Presets seem to conflict so you can only have one in the menu at a time (e.g. Music or Movie).

 # Setup
 1. Make sure you are running Ubuntu Concept from https://launchpad.net/~ubuntu-concept/+archive/ubuntu/x1e
 2. Add `snd-soc-x1e80100.i_accept_the_danger=1` to your kernel command line if necessary